Ankit-Laddha/applitools_hackathon_2020/ReadME.md

  * For Traditional tests
     * Report for run against v1, open [Traditional-v1-TestResults.txt](Traditional-v1-TestResults.txt)
     * Report for run against v2, open [Traditional-v2-TestResults.txt](Traditional-v2-TestResults.txt)
-    * For Html report, open allure report using below command
+    * For Html report, open allure report using below command.
+Note this is just to pretty-view the failures.
+      For exact reason of failures do refer `.txt` files
         ```bash
         allure serve target/allure-results
         ```